Skip to content

 1. The Hadoop Distributed File System (HDFS) is a distributed file system designed to run on commodity hardware.
 It has many similarities with existing distributed file systems.
 However, the differences from other distributed file systems are significant.

 2. HDFS is highly fault-tolerant and is designed to be deployed on low-cost hardware.
-HDFS provides high throughput access to application data and is suitable for applications that have large data sets.
+HDFS provides high throughput access to application data and is suitable for applications that have large datasets.

 3. HDFS is part of the Apache Hadoop Core project.